cdeil/python-discrete-optimization-examples/README.md

 moment, the evaluation here is super limited, we just tried to install each code and get one simple example to run.

-Unfortunately, it seems that the most performant packages in this domain, such as [Gurobi](https://www.gurobi.com/) or [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) are proprietary and expensive (on the order of 10 kEUR per year per user or machine).
-We will not try those out here, since choosing an expensive product causes friction: how many licenses, how to optimise their usage among developers and test and production machines, at the start the question if the investment is warranted.
+*Unfortunately, it seems that the most performant packages in this domain, such as [Gurobi](https://www.gurobi.com/) or [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) are proprietary and expensive (on the order of 10 kEUR per year per user or machine).
+We will not try those out here, since choosing an expensive product causes friction: how many licenses, how to optimise their usage among developers and test and production machines, convincing the company to buy it.
+If we were to buy a commercial package, using `gurobipy` seems to be a good choice.*

 See README files, Python scripts and notebooks in the sub-folders for each package.